Author: Dennis Norman

 Shorty's Basement Products

-The counter comes with clear, detailed instructions for the setup and installation of this long overdue item.
-It will help you “organize” the process of accurately winding your FF Scale rubber-powered types.
+The counter comes with clear, detailed instructions for setup and installation of this long-overdue item.
+It will help you "organize" the process of accurately winding your FF scale rubber-powered types.

 Points for Using Power Tools

 On the subject of organizing, you should periodically clean your workshop.
-Not only will it satisfy one of those things next to godliness, it will improve model building efforts and provide you with some delightful surprises.
+Not only will it satisfy that old admonition about cleanliness being next to godliness, it will improve model-building efforts and provide you with some delightful surprises.

 Enjoy!